Celtic without 14 players after coronavirus case, Dubai trip - WHIZ News

 Second-place Celtic pledged to fulfill its game against Hibs despite the spate of absentees, with the team 22 points behind fierce rival Rangers in the standings.
 Celtic has four games in hand.

-Scottish First Minister Nicola Sturgeon has questioned the purpose of Celtic’s trip to Dubai and whether social-distancing measures were followed after photos were published from the training base.
+Scottish First Minister Nicola Sturgeon had previously questioned the purpose of Celtic’s trip to Dubai and whether social-distancing measures were followed after photos were published from the training base.

+On Monday, Sturgeon said the latest developments underlined why everyone in Scotland, including those in soccer, “should be erring on the side of caution.”

+“I hope Celtic themselves will reflect seriously on all of this,” she said.

 The Scottish government announced on Jan.
 3 that travelers from Dubai arriving from early on Jan.
 4 must quarantine.
 Celtic’s squad arrived back four days later.